-“After we landed, we got a ride in an armored jeep to the Holiday Inn in Sarajevo, which was essentially another front line of the war,” Robin writes in the book under a heading called Thinking About Cvetko.
+“After we landed, we got a ride in an armored jeep to the Holiday Inn in Sarajevo, which was essentially another front line of the war,” Robin writes in the book.
 “Heavy shelling went on outside my window every night.
 I crouched on the floor of my hotel room, thinking it would protect me.
 Somehow it did.”

 This fusion of autobiographical and archival elements gives Road To Nowhere the feeling of an intimate photo diary.
-While her precise timeline remains a tad hazy, every image evokes vivid memories for Robin, like when she saw frontline soldiers casually throwing up peace signs in Grbavica, a residential quarter near Sarajevo.
+While her precise timeline remains a tad hazy, every image evokes vivid memories for Robin, like when she saw frontline soldiers casually throwing up peace signs in Grbavica, a residential quarter on the Serbian side of the border.
 “I felt like I was taking pictures of kids in Times Square,” she says.
 “These were supposed to be the deadliest soldiers in the war.”
 Another striking photo captures the calm before the storm: a group of young Muslim soldiers in the middle of target practice, smiling widely as if to pose for a class picture.
 In July 1995, about a year after Robin left Sarajevo, Bosnian Serb forces massacred over 8,000 Muslim men and boys in Srebrenica, a small mountain town near the city.